I’m sure you’re familiar with KFC’s famous slogan “Finger lickin’ good”?

 There are endless varieties of “secret” techniques and cooking methods when it comes to smoking ribs.
 If you are new to the barbecue rib scene, it can seem daunting to find a method that works consistently.

 That’s why the 3-2-1 Method has become so popular.
 It is a simple, almost fool-proof technique that works for anyone.
 Nevertheless, it still leaves room to make them your own by adding grandpa’s secret rub or grandma’s favorite sauce.

 Let 100 backyard chefs use this method, and each rib will be as tender and juicy as the next.
 The amazing thing is that every rack will be unique with 100 different flavors customized with rubs, sauces, and other variations.

 Here is What the 3-2-1 in the Method Stands For

-1 hour of cooking unwrapped at a higher temperature to finish
+1 hour of cooking unwrapped to finish and add sauce.

 The First Three Hours

 The first three hours is the time you let the ribs bathe in the smoke, letting the ribs absorb all that smoky goodness and take on the flavor.
 Choose a suitable flavor from our guide to the best woods for smoking ribs.